atick-faisal/label-studio/docs/source/guide/storage.md

 ## Google Cloud Storage

-Dynamically import tasks and export annotations to Google Cloud Storage (GCS) buckets in Label Studio.
-For details about how Label Studio secures access to cloud storage, see [Secure access to cloud storage](security.html/#Secure-access-to-cloud-storage).
+Dynamically import tasks and export annotations to Google Cloud Storage (GCS) buckets in Annotation Hub.
+For details about how Annotation Hub secures access to cloud storage, see [Secure access to cloud storage](security.html/#Secure-access-to-cloud-storage).

 ### Prerequisites

-To connect your [GCS](https://cloud.google.com/storage) bucket with Label Studio, set up the following:
+To connect your [GCS](https://cloud.google.com/storage) bucket with Annotation Hub, set up the following:
 - **Enable programmatic access to your bucket.** See [Cloud Storage Client Libraries](https://cloud.google.com/storage/docs/reference/libraries) in the Google Cloud Storage documentation for how to set up access to your GCS bucket.
 - **Set up authentication to your bucket.** Your account must have the **Service Account Token Creator** and **Storage Object Viewer** roles and **storage.buckets.get** access permission.
 See [Setting up authentication](https://cloud.google.com/storage/docs/reference/libraries#setting_up_authentication) and [IAM permissions for Cloud Storage](https://cloud.google.com/storage/docs/access-control/iam-permissions) in the Google Cloud Storage documentation.
 - If you're using a service account to authorize access to the Google Cloud Platform, make sure to activate it.
 See [gcloud auth activate-service-account](https://cloud.google.com/sdk/gcloud/reference/auth/activate-service-account) in the Google Cloud SDK: Command Line Interface documentation.
-- Set up cross-origin resource sharing (CORS) access to your bucket, using a policy that allows GET access from the same host name as your Label Studio deployment.
+- Set up cross-origin resource sharing (CORS) access to your bucket, using a policy that allows GET access from the same host name as your Annotation Hub deployment.
 See [Configuring cross-origin resource sharing (CORS)](https://cloud.google.com/storage/docs/configuring-cors#configure-cors-bucket) in the Google Cloud User Guide.
 Use or modify the following example:
 ```shell
 echo '[
    {